-SUPPLEMENTARY ITEM - EXECUTIVE OFFICERS OF THE REGISTRANT
+SUPPLEMENTARY ITEM - EXECUTIVE OFFICERS OF THE REGISTRANT (AS OF JANUARY 1, 2019)

-Name Age Present Position with the Company Michael B. Polk 57 Chief Executive Officer Mark S. Tarchetti 42 President William A. Burke III 57 Executive Vice President, Chief Operating Officer Ralph J. Nicoletti 60 Executive Vice President, Chief Financial Officer Bradford R. Turner 45 Chief Legal and Administrative Officer and Corporate Secretary
+Name Age Present Position with the Company Michael B. Polk 58 President and Chief Executive Officer William A. Burke III 58 Executive Vice President, Chief Operating Officer Christopher H. Peterson 52 Executive Vice President, Chief Financial Officer Bradford R. Turner 46 Chief Legal and Administrative Officer and Corporate Secretary Russell Torres 47 Group President

-Michael B. Polk has been the Chief Executive Officer of the Company since April 2016 and served as President and Chief Executive Officer from July 2011 to April 2016.
+Michael B. Polk has been the President and Chief Executive Officer of the Company since May 2018.
+He served as Chief Executive Officer between April 2016 and May 2018 and served as President and Chief Executive Officer from July 2011 to April 2016.
 He joined the Company's Board of Directors in November 2009.
 Prior to joining the Company, Mr. Polk was President, Global Foods, Home & Personal Care, Unilever (a consumer packaged goods manufacturer and marketer) since 2010.
 He joined Unilever in 2003 as Chief Operating Officer, Unilever Foods USA and subsequently became President, Unilever USA in 2005.
 From 2007 to 2010, he served as President, Unilever Americas.
 Prior to joining Unilever, he spent 16 years at Kraft Foods Inc. and three years at The Procter & Gamble Company.
 At Kraft Foods, he was President, Kraft Foods Asia Pacific; President, Biscuits and Snacks Sector; and was a member of the Kraft Foods Management Committee.
 Mr. Polk also serves as a director of Colgate-Palmolive Company.